 Internship in Raptor and Avian Medicine

-The Raptor Center is offering a veterinary medical internship to gain additional avian experience through supervised, hands-on clinical experience.
+The Raptor Center offers a veterinary medical internship to gain additional avian experience through supervised, hands-on clinical experience.
 You must apply online at the University of Minnesota's employment site.
-The job opening number is 315403.

 Established in 1974, the Raptor Center specializes in the medical care, rehabilitation, conservation, and study of eagles, hawks, owls, falcons, and vultures.
 In addition to treating more than 800 birds a year, we provide training in raptor medicine and surgery for veterinarians from around the world, reach more than 250,000 people each year through public education programs and events, and identify emerging issues related to raptor health and populations.

 DVM or VMD degree from an AVMA-accredited College of Veterinary Medicine or ECFVG certification.
 Applicant must also have taken and passed the NAVLE test be eligible to secure a Minnesota veterinary license.
 A TOEFL score is required for non-native English speakers.

 Receives benefits as defined for the University of Minnesota College of Veterinary Medicine Veterinary Intern and in keeping with meeting any specified eligibility requirements.